-SMC is an association of five Christian communities: Reba Place Fellowship (Evanston, Illinois), Plow Creek Fellowship (Tskilwa, Illinois), Church of the Sojourners (San Francisco, California), Hope Fellowship (Waco, TX), and Lotus House (St. Louis, MO).
+SMC is an association of five Christian communities: Reba Place Fellowship (Evanston, Illinois), Church of the Sojourners (San Francisco, California), Hope Fellowship (Waco, TX), and Jubilee Partners (Comer, GA).
 SMC has a close relationship with a sixthcommunity, Valle Nuevo, a rural village of former refugees in El Salvador.

 SMC communities share common commitments in Christian community, in mission, and in inter-community support, discernment, accountability, and visitations.